Ckhajira/firebase-database-authentication/README.md

    - Input: "More Info button"
    - Output: "Website url that uses implicit intent to redirect user to an outside source"

-3. Displays two buttons: button for MarketPlace and Button for Flickr Inspiration
+3. Displays three buttons: button for MarketPlace, Button for Flickr Inspiration and Button for saved photos
    - INPUT: "Market Place Button or Flickr Button"
    - OUTPUT: "If Flickr Button"
    i) Displays title, name and photo fetched from FLickr throgh Flick API.
 Next button goes to next photo